hemisemidemipresent/btd6-modding-tutorial/README.md

 Delete the MelonLoader folder, then reinstall Melonloader with your antivirus turned off.
 If you get the exact same error again, try replacing the melonloader folder with these [files](https://cdn.discordapp.com/attachments/500665135711387680/1121347870885412974/MelonLoader.zip)

+## The console says "1 Plugin loaded" and then gets stuck
+Navigate to the btd6 files and open EOSbootstrapper.exe.
+When the game loads and you get stuck on the loading screen, close it and open the game from epic games launcher

 ## The game is not saving

 Make sure you have the mod helper, you can download the latest release here: [https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll)